BLAVATSKY HOPES TRUTH WILL PREVAIL, AND SO DO WE

 What does this tell us?
 It tells us a history of men and women, putting forth effort and creativity to bring about the realization of these ideas in society and among themselves, through their schools, or fraternities.
 Effort, not miracle (or a reliance on a miracle).

-Yes, there are persons that have throughout the times possessed the proofs man so desperately prays for, which the Churches and established religions discourage, or lack; and the orthodox go in their jealousy, rage, thumping, vengefulness, and accusations with their Bible: ‘they worship Lucifer, the devil!’ ‘the lie of Satan,’ ‘Heresy,’ etc., and the people believe their priestly masters, and rebuke us and whisper controversies.
-Yet, the knowledge is for Man, and out of love for Humanity, to help pick them up!
+There are persons that have throughout the times possessed the proofs man so desperately prays for, but the establishments go in their jealousy, rage, thumping, vengefulness, and accusations with their Bible: ‘they worship Lucifer, the devil!’ ‘the lie of Satan,’ ‘Heresy,’ etc., and the people believe their priestly masters, rebuke us, and whisper controversies.
+Yet, the knowledge is for Man, and out of love for Humanity, to help pick them up; or atleast those who will themselves to learn.

 She refers to the Paracelsists as an Illuminati, e.g., that “if the primitive Rosicrucians learned their first lessons of wisdom from Oriental masters, not so with their direct descendants, the fire-philosophers or Paracelsists; for in many things the Cabala of the latter Illuminati proves to be degenerated into a twin sister of the Jewish.”
 This term should therefore only refer to Philosophical Academies, Orders, or Societies of persons dedicated to and skilled (adept) in the occult philosophical subjects and sciences, and never to political representatives, who clearly do not study these things, or care for, nor teach and exhibit in the highest and truest sense it can only be definitively understood.
 Additionally, these histories are not directly linked to the Bavarian Illuminati, or Order of Perfectibilists, so there is no need for the “Illuminati conspiracy” anymore.
 Find a different name, or we will drown it out with the facts alone.
 The words of H.P.B. in Hiraf ring like bells of war and courage to us mere intrigued students, and is the attitude we should have this moment.
 How can we know of the true history and origins of such lineages and secret societies?